Recently updated on: September 27, 2023

 Let's look at one of the more common types of consumer debt, credit card debt.
 We will use the maximum annual interest rate of 24% per annum based on the BSP Circular 1098, series of 2020, in our calculations.

-For example, you have a credit card debt of P10,000, and you forgot to pay it for five years.
+For example, you have a credit card debt of P10,000 and forgot to pay it for five years.
 This is what will happen to your debt.

 Year 0 - P10,000.00 (Principal)